zhou2-tong/ALetter/README.md

 BGM URL is the default mp3 directory or mp3 direct link in the demo code(Note: It is best not to use the API to get mp3, it may be blocked by cross-domain)

-If you use the default directory, you can rename your mp3 to `bgm.mp3` and overwrite `bgm.mp3` under `./eLuvLetter/bgm` to achieve custom modification of BGM
+If you use the default directory, you can rename your mp3 to `bgm.mp3` and overwrite `bgm.mp3` under `./eLuvLetter/bgm` to achieve custom modification of BGM (mp3 size is better < 500K)

 ## Deploy to Netlify
 1. Sync the modified local code to your GitHub account: